Satsvarupa dasa Goswami: Status in ISKCON

 He became the most senior member of the movement.
 He was appointed as a ritvik (representative) by his preceptor.
-He was also one of the original members appointed as (GBC) Governing Body Commission created by Bhaktivedanta Swami in 1970 to gradually take over the management of ISKCON and was a trustee in the will Bhaktivedanta for the management of ISKCON.
+He was also one of the original members appointed as (GBC) Governing Body Commission created by Bhaktivedanta Swami in 1970 to gradually take over the management of ISKCON and was a trustee in the Bhaktivedanta's will for the management of ISKCON.

 History in ISKCON

 Early days

 After ISKCON's incorporation in July 1966 at 26 Second Avenue, Satsvarupa dasa was engaged as A. C. Bhaktivedanta Swami's personal typist and ISKCON secretary for the first year.
 He was one of the few devotees who maintained outside jobs to support the ISKCON temple at the beginning.
 Later he managed ISKCON Boston, and ISKCON Press which was later registered as Bhaktivedanta Book Trust.
 After assuming duties of a GBC (Governing Body Commissioner) in 1970, Satsvarupa was asked by Bhaktivedanta Swami to accept the order of sannyasa in 1972.
-He accepted sannyasa along with other GBC members, all of whom were originally married men, such as Tamala Krishna Goswami and Hridayananda dasa Goswami.
+He accepted sannyasa along with other GBC members, all of whom were originally married men, such as Tamala Krishna Goswami and Hridayananda das Goswami.
 At the time A.C.
 Bhaktivedanta Swami awarded him and other followers the title "Goswami" with the single line instruction: "Preach, preach, preach!"
 He has been listed among active promoters of ahimsa and vegetarianism among other Eastern religious teachers.